Overview

 Better adhere to WCAG guidelines

-I used gradients a bit too freely, and it hurt readability.
-Next time I would follow WCAG standards more closely and keep the visuals cleaner.
+I found myself using gradients a bit too freely, and it hurt readability for some aspects of the app.
+Next time I would follow WCAG standards more strictly and keep the visuals cleaner